 We will only use personal data for the purposes stated when we ask for the data from you, or receive it from another source, in connection with a public health service.

-The data we get from NHS Digital include details of individuals’ identity (“identifiers”).
+The data we get from NHS Digital and providers of health and social care include details of individuals’ identity (“identifiers”).

 Identifiers included in data relating to births are: name, address and usual residence of mother, place of birth, NHS number of child, date of birth.